marcduiker/building-a-resilient-workflow-with-durable-functions/labs/07_create_activity_functions_services.md

 ### 2. Retrieving the Impact Probability

-Repeat the same substeps as in Step 1 (excl the Startup class) but now to do a post to the `https://demo-neo.azure-api.net/neo/estimate/probability` endpoint.
+Repeat the same substeps as in Step 1 (excl the Startup class) but now name the function `EstimateImpactProbabilityActivity` and do a post to the `https://demo-neo.azure-api.net/neo/estimate/probability` endpoint.
 This also uses a `DetectedNeoEvent` as the body and uses the same `Ocp-Apim-Subscription-Key` header.
 An `ImpactProbabilityResult` object will be returned.

 ### 3. Retrieving the Torino impact

-Repeat the same substeps as in Step 1 (excl the Startup class) but now to do a post to the `https://demo-neo.azure-api.net/neo/estimate/torino` endpoint.
+Repeat the same substeps as in Step 1 (excl the Startup class) but now but now name the function `EstimateTorinoImpactActivity` and do a post to the `https://demo-neo.azure-api.net/neo/estimate/torino` endpoint.
 This requires a `TorinoImpactRequest` object as the body.
 The request can be built by combining the `KineticEnergyResult` and `ImpactProbabilityResult` objects.

  The TorinoImpact endpoint returns an `TorinoImpactResult`.
 Again the same `Ocp-Apim-Subscription-Key` header is used for authentication.